-- 4. In the Patient History tab view, click the Yes, No, or Unk (Unknown) checkboxes to update the patient's HIV risk behavior information.
-(CCR:HIV only) - 5.
-In the Local Fields tab view, click the checkboxes to add or update information as necessary.
-The Local Fields tab may not be visible if your site does not use local fields. - 6.
-When you have completed your entries in the Patient Data Editor, click the appropriate button to close the window: - [Delete] to delete the patient from the registry; you will be asked to confirm the delete action - [Save] to save the changes made to the record - [CONFIRM into registry] to confirm the patient into the registry - [LEAVE PENDING] to leave the patient in Pending status; that is, you are not confirming the patient into the registry - [Cancel] to close the Patient Data Editor window without saving the changes
+- 6. In the Local Fields tab view, click the checkboxes to add or update information as necessary.
+The Local Fields tab may not be visible if your site does not use local fields. - 7.
+When you have completed your entries in the Patient Data Editor, click the appropriate button to close the window:

+- [Delete] to delete the patient from the registry; you will be asked to confirm the delete action - [Save] to save the changes made to the record - [CONFIRM into registry] to confirm the patient into the registry - [LEAVE PENDING] to leave the patient in Pending status; that is, you are not confirming the patient into the registry - [Cancel] to close the Patient Data Editor window without saving the changes

+8.4.9.
 Deleting a Patient Record